 What Instructor Does: The instructor might need to start this exercise off by choosing a card and giving their own answer as an example to the class.
 The instructor should encourage participants to keep going to the next step in their response.
 For example, if the red flag is "an inmate doesn't want to take off their underwear to go into the showers", the participant might say "report this to the supervisor".
 While that is fine, there are other things that the employee can do.
 They can be more observant about who is usually in the showers at the same time as that particular inmate, or they might even feel comfortable enough with the inmate to actually ask them if there is something they could help with.
-Perhaps the participant might be more comfortable talking to a medical person.
+Perhaps the participant might want to ask if the inmate would like a referral to medical, thinking that the inmate might be more comfortable talking to a medical person.
 Try not to let the participants merely stop at "report this to a supervisor."
 Another suggestion is to them ask the participant what they would do if they were the supervisor and got a report like this from a staff person.